 DRS - Design Research Society

-This EU funded project investigates 'Architectural and Design based Education and Practice through Content & Language Integrated Learning using Immersive Virtual Environments for 21st Century Skills'.
+This EU funded project investigated 'Architectural and Design based Education and Practice through Content & Language Integrated Learning using Immersive Virtual Environments for 21st Century Skills'.
 More information can be found at http://archi21.eu/.

 This JISC funded project looked at the development of a virtual design studio space to support student learning throughout the Design programme of the Open University.
 More information can be found at the Atelier-D website and at JISC.